jzumbrun/requestengine/README.md

 Each engine is given a model, an compression statement, a keys list, and an intake schema.

 - model!: string; Model should reflect the resource and action, like "notes.update".
 This is only a convention.
 But it must be unique.
 - compression?: string; The `compression` property is a simple SQL statement managed by handlebars.
 Handlebars will take care of sql injections using postgres parameterization.
 Any value within {{}} will be evaluated, and postgres escaped by handlebars.
-Available handlebar helper functions need to be supplied to `initRequestEngine()` function.
+Available handlebar helper functions need to be supplied to `kickStart()` function.
 The following are properties provided to the compression string:

     - odometer: All successfull request responses within a client request will be available to subseqent requests in the `odometer` object, if the serial property is set.
     - rider: The values for `rider.license` and `rider.keys` will be available to authenticate against database user identifiers.
     - intake: All request's `fuel` values will be available within the `intake` property.

 All requests are run synchronous by default in the order provided.
-Setting the `timing` property to true, will allow for asynchronous calls, but the odometer timeline cannot be guaranteed.
+Setting the `timing` property to false, will allow for asynchronous calls, but the odometer timeline cannot be guaranteed.
+Since synchronous requests can depend on previous request results, if any synchronous requests fail, any subsequent synchronous will not be called.
+Asynchronous requests will always run reguardless of previous failures.
-- power?: (strokes: IStroke, compression: Compression.compression) => any; The `power` handler is optional and cannot be combined with the compression property.
+- power?: (engine: Engine, { compressionStroke, engineCycle }: IPowerSystems ) => any; The `power` handler is optional and cannot be combined with the compression property.
 It is a handling function that allows for more flexible control over the request if more complex logic is needed that the compression statement alone, cannot provide.
-The `power` handler passes a compression function to allow code to make query calls along with all other data in the request pipeline.
+The `power` handler passes a compressionStroke function to allow code to make query calls along with all other data in the request pipeline.
+It also passes a engineCycle function to allow code to make an entirely new call to another engine.
 - ignition!: string[]; The `ignition` property array is a list for authorized keys for each engine model.
 - intake!: AnySchema; The `intake` property is an avj json schema that validates inbound data.
 - exhaust!: AnySchema; The `exhaust` property is an avj json schema that validates outbound data.